moemursi/css-issue-bot-9000-cb-gh-000/README.md

 ## Objectives
 1. Change invalid CSS to valid CSS

-## Change Invalid CSS to Valid CSS
+## Change Invalid CSS to Vaddlid CSS

 ## Steps
 In this lesson, we will be taking the invalid CSS in `css/style.css` and changing it to be valid.